binfalse/jekyll-cat/README.md

     {% cat file/to/include.ext %}

 This will include the contents of the file `file/to/include.ext`.
-The path to the file should start relatively from Jekyll's main directory.
+The path to the file should start relative to Jekyll's main directory.
 This, for example, goes well for code-highlighting of complete source code files.
 You can just include your source file like this: